craftercms/docs/source/by-role/system-admin/installation-and-configuration/configuration/studio/global-permission-mappings-config.rst

 Permissions per project are managed within Crafter Studio's UI.
 See :ref:`permission-mappings` for more information on project permissions.

-Here's the default global permissions configuration.
+Here's the default global permissions configuration (click on the triangle on the left to expand/collapse).
 It contains the permissions mappings for the roles defined in the :ref:`global role mappings configuration <global-role-mappings-config>` file.
 To access the file, using your favorite editor, navigate to ``CRAFTER_HOME/data/repos/global/configuration/`` then open the file ``global-permission-mappings-config.xml``.
 Remember to restart CrafterCMS so your changes to the file will take effect.

 .. raw:: html